 This is our favorite place to stay and one of the best

 This is another great option for families as well in Marco Island beach.
-We stayed here a few years and enjoyed the balcony views, beachfront access, and pool.
+We stayed here for a few years and enjoyed the balcony views, beachfront access, and pool.
 The rooms were a good size as was the pool.
 We enjoyed our stay here and the staff was very pleasant.

 We always take out or get delivery from this place.
 Their pizza and pasta dishes are delicious.
 They are quick and deliver right to your room.